-All smoke alarms which include alarms that use a 10-year battery.
+Quite a lot of them come with a 10-year battery included.
 Also, those that are hard-wired alarms should be replaced when they reach 10 years old or even before.

 We are hopeful that you have picked up some handy tips as you reach the end of this article.
 We all hope we never find ourselves in a situation involving fire, but in case we ever do it is of paramount importance that we know what to do if it does happen.

 Action on Hearing Loss had a shop that provided really good quality items, but as of May 2020, they stopped.
 The site has been acquired by RNID and they refer you to FireBlitz's shop.
 The link does refer you to other places to help any affected individuals, including devices for the hearing impaired.

-To read more articles like this, go to our Home Safety page.
+To read more articles like this, go to our Home Alarms page.

 About The Author